Turning Research Submissions into Publication With Dryfta Abstract Book Builder

 Dryfta’s system changes that dynamic.
 Since it draws information directly from the same database used for submissions, reviews, and scheduling, there’s no duplication of effort.
 If an author updates their affiliation or if a session title is renamed, those changes automatically reflect in the generated book.

 The process is so fluid that it almost feels invisible.
-Instead of acting as a separate publishing project, the abstract book becomes a natural extension of the conference’s data flow—from submission to review, acceptance, scheduling, and finally, publication.
+Instead of acting as a separate publishing project, the abstract book becomes a natural extension of the conference’s data flow.
+From submission to review, acceptance, scheduling, and finally, publication.

 A Single Source of Truth